 If you're having trouble with the calibration or have questions about the test instructions, please don't hesitate to contact us.

-As mentioned in a previous response, if you believe you had technical issues or made mistakes taking the test, we're happy to delete your likely-invalid results and refund any test credits used so you can retake the test.
+As mentioned in a previous answer, if you believe you had technical issues or made mistakes taking the test, we're happy to delete your likely-invalid results and refund any test credits used so you can retake the test.

 We recommend looking for a functional or integrative doctor, as they're most likely to be able to assist with biotoxin and related illnesses, assuming that's why you're using our test.
 If you can't find one in your area, please let us know and we'll be happy to help you locate one.